MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/making-calls-on-remote-assist-mobile.md

 ## Unsupported calling scenarios

-The following calling scenarios are not supported on Dynamics 365 Remote Assist mobile at this time:
+The following calling scenarios aren't supported on Dynamics 365 Remote Assist mobile at this time:

 - Making calls to browser-based Microsoft Teams users
 - Participating in a group call with Teams mobile users